1 Peter 2:11

 Beloved

 Christians are “beloved.”
 They have respect from God and Peter.
 Exhortation to live the Christian life is based on love.
-Peter exhorts those loved by God to live as aliens and strangers in this world.
-Their true home is heaven.
+Peter exhorts those loved by God to live as aliens and strangers.
+Their real home is heaven.

-“Beloved” is God’s pet term for Christians.
-Christians are well loved.
+“Beloved” is a pet term for Christians.
+Christians are well-loved.
 This term identifies a Christian.
-The Bible makes a clear-cut distinction between Christians and non-Christians, sheep and goats, saved and the lost.
+The Bible does what people hate – make a clear-cut distinction between Christians and non-Christians, between sheep and goats, the saved and the lost.

-People are not Christians because they have admirable feelings toward respectable things.
+People are not Christians because they have admirable feelings toward things that are respectable.
+That is nice, but it is irrelevant.
 That has nothing to do with becoming a Christian.
-Until a person comes to the cross of Christ, he is an alien from heaven.
+Until a person comes face to face with the cross of Christ, he is an alien from heaven.
 If you reject the cross, there is no place in heaven for you.

 “Beloved” is also distinctive of God’s love.
 This term occurs 62 times in the New Testament.
-God draws us close to His heart with a love that calls for a corresponding love.
+God draws us close to his heart with a love that calls for a corresponding love.
 This is a term of endearment.
-The Asia Minor Christians will not accept the challenge unless they are sure that the one challenging them loves them.
+The Asia Minor Christians will not take the challenge unless they are sure that the one who does the challenge loves them.

 “Beloved” is a special term for the Christian, “to the praise of the glory of His grace, by which He has made us accepted in the Beloved” (Ephesians 1:6).